tlake/static-site/src/content/dnd/characters/npcs/ignaroz.md

 #### After the Caper at Fierna's Tower

-After her promotion following the successful Caper at Fierna's Tower, Ignaraz's new form is described as:
+After her promotion following the successful Caper at Fierna's Tower, Ignaroz's new form is described as:

 - not quite as rough and tumble as a normal bearded devil, but taller and with more "gravitas"